2022 North Indian Ocean cyclone season: Depression ARB 01

-Land Depression 01
+Depression LAND 01

-A monsoonal low spawned over the northwestern region of Bay of Bengal, off the West Bengal and Odisha coast on midday of August 6, which later concentrated into a well-marked low pressure area on the next day.
-By August 9, it concentrated into a depression, after moving over coastal Odisha due to the incoming monsoonal trade winds.
-It managed to maintain its intensity overland, until at 00:00 UTC (05:30 IST) of August 10, it was downgraded to a remnant low over Chhattisgarh and adjoining east Madhya Pradesh.
+A monsoonal low spawned over the northwestern region of Bay of Bengal, off the West Bengal and Odisha coast on midday of 6 August, which later concentrated into a well-marked low pressure area on the next day.
+By 9 August, it concentrated into a depression, after moving over coastal Odisha due to the incoming monsoonal trade winds.
+It managed to maintain its intensity overland, until at 00:00 UTC (05:30 IST) of 10 August, it was downgraded to a remnant low over Chhattisgarh and adjoining east Madhya Pradesh.

 Depression ARB 02

 After the dissipation of Land Depression 01, a sudden surge of equatorial Rossby Waves and Kelvin Waves prevailed over the basin.
-These two waves helped in a formation of another monsoonal low over Saurashtra and adjoining northeastern Arabian Sea on August 10, which later concentrated into a well-marked low pressure on August 11.
+These two waves helped in a formation of another monsoonal low over Saurashtra and adjoining northeastern Arabian Sea on 10 August, which later concentrated into a well-marked low pressure on 12 August.
 The JTWC, on the same day, designated it as Invest 98A.
-By August 12, favorable conditions like high sea-surface temperature (SST), moderate wind shear and a strong pulse of MJO, helped for further concentration into a depression, but its center was sheared due to wind shear.
+By 12 August, favorable conditions like high sea-surface temperature (SST), moderate wind shear and a strong pulse of MJO, helped for further concentration into a depression, but its center was sheared due to wind shear.
 The JTWC soon followed the suit and upgraded it to Tropical Cyclone 03A.
-However, as it moved westwards away from the Indian coastline, the wind shear increased significally, which decayed its convective structure.
+However, as it moved westwards away from the Indian coastline, the wind shear increased significantly, which decayed its convective structure.
 At 03:00 UTC (08:30 IST), the JTWC ceased issuing advisories to the system.
-Nine hours later, the IMD followed the same, and downgraded to a remnant low.
+Nine hours later, the IMD followed the same, and downgraded the system to a remnant low.

 Depression BOB 05

-Under an influence of another cyclonic circulation, a low pressure area formed over north Bay of Bengal on August 13.
+Under an influence of another cyclonic circulation, a low pressure area formed over north Bay of Bengal on 13 August.
 Substantially, it concentrated into a well-marked low pressure area on the same day.
-After reaching near the coast of northern Odisha and West Bengal, it further concentrated into a depression at 03:00 UTC (08:30 IST) of August 14.
+After reaching near the coast of northern Odisha and West Bengal, it further concentrated into a depression at 03:00 UTC (08:30 IST) of 14 August.
 The depression made landfall near Digha, West Bengal, two hours after its designation.
 Brown ocean effect played a major role in the system's lifetime, as it managed to maintain its depression status over land for three days.
 Along with brown ocean effect, low vertical wind shear and moisture feeding monsoonal trade winds also helped to retain its intensity.
-At 12:00 UTC (17:30 IST) of August 17, the depression finally weakened into a well-marked low pressure over southwestern Rajasthan.
+At 12:00 UTC (17:30 IST) of 17 August, the depression finally weakened into a well-marked low pressure over southwestern Rajasthan.
 The system caused widespread heavy rainfall across Odisha, West Bengal, Jharkhand, Central India and Rajasthan.